4rn0/statamic-html-to-markdown/README.md

 # statamic-html-to-markdown
-Statamic v2 Addon to minify HTML responses
+Statamic v2 Addon to convert HTML to Markdown

 ## Setup